AmineDiro/cria/README.md

 For environment variables, just prefix the argument with `CRIA_` and use uppercase letters.
 For example, to set the model path, you can use `CRIA_MODEL` environment variable.

-There is a an example .env.sample file in the project root directory.
+There is a an example `docker/.env.sample` file in the project root directory.

 # Prometheus Metrics